Frechmatz/cl-synthesizer/README.md

     *   module A property list that represents a module.
 See also cl-synthesizer:add-module.
     *   An ordered list of input keys of the module, where the first key represents the first entry of the socket mappings (e.g. column-1) and so on.
 *   socket-mappings Declares the input/outputs whose values are to be monitored.
 Each entry has the following format:
-    *   module-name Name of the module from which the value of a certain input/output socket is to be retrieved, for example "ADSR"
+    *   module-path Path of the module from which the value of a certain input/output socket or state is to be retrieved, for example "ADSR" or '("VOICE-1" "ADSR").
+See also cl-synthesizer:find-module.
+    *   socket-type One of the following keywords:
-    *   socket-type Defines if the value of an input-socket is to be retrieved to the handler or the value of an output-socket.
-Must be :input-socket or :output-socket
+        *   :input-socket Monitor the value of an input socket of the module.
+        *   :output-socket Monitor the value of an output socket of the module.
+        *   :state Monitor a state of the module (see get-state function).
-    *   socket A keyword that identifies one of the input/output sockets provided by the module, for example :cv
+    *   socket A keyword that identifies one of the input/output sockets or states provided by the module, for example :cv
     *   Any additional settings.
 Supported settings depend on the handler that is being used, for example a CSV writer may support a column formatting string.
 *   &rest additional-handler-args Optional keyword arguments to be passed to the handler instantiation function.